 Insurance adjusters are trained to try to rip you off.
 Although, adjusters do not call it that.
 They also do not think of it in those terms.
 But, they are not charged with the task of making a reasonable settlement offer to you.
 An insurance adjuster’s mission is to pay you as little money as possible to settle your claim, which allows the insurance company to keep as much of its money as it can.

 When you think of it this way — the way it is — you find clarity.
 This is all about money.
-No one is going to be able to turn back time and make the accident go away.
+No one will be able to turn back time and make the accident go away.
 The only thing the civil justice system can do for you is to give you money.
 It is not a fair trade.
 You would just rather that the accident never happened.
 But, money is the only way to compensate victims.
 I do not run from this.
 My goal is to get as much money as humanly possible for my client’s case.

 Goal #1: Do No Harm